pkgcloud/pkgcloud/CONTRIBUTING.md

 ## Pull requests

-- Please follow the style guide being used in the pkgcloud code base.
+- Please follow the style guide being used in the pkgcloud code base (See: https://gist.github.com/indexzero/5368926)
 - If you are adding new methods please include documentation above the function definition.
 - If you are adding a new provider or new service please add the complete documentation to the `docs/` directory.
 - Please tag your commit depending what it does (`[misc]`, `[docs]`, `[database]`, `[compute]`)